-The shady coniferous forests of W Siberia with Picea obovata, Abies sibirica and Pinus sibirica (Dark Taiga) differ substantially from the very light forests of needle-throwing Larix dahurica (Light Taiga) in Eastern Siberia.
+The shady coniferous forests of W Siberia with Picea obovata, Abies sibirica and Pinus sibirica (Dark Taiga) differ substantially from the very light forests of needle-throwing Larix dahurica (Light Taiga) in E Siberia.
 This is a vast subzonobiome with an extremely continental boreal climate (absolute annual temperature variation up to 100 K), which can be seen from the climate diagrams on ◘ Fig. K-13.
-In North America, a similar limited but somewhat less extreme climate area is present around Fort Yukon (Alaska).
+In N America, a similar limited but somewhat less extreme climate area is present around Fort Yukon (Alaska).

 Precipitation in this area is very low (less than 250 mm); however, this is compensated for by the slowly thawing upper layer of permafrost soil.
 The roots absorb the meltwater so that a forest can grow.
 The larch forests usually have a dwarf shrub understory of Vaccinium uliginosum, Arctous alpina, on dry soils Vaccinium vitis-idaea, Dryas crenulata, on moist soils Ledum palustre and on very dry only a soil layer of lichens.
-Further north, the sparse forests change into open tree meadows (Redkolesje) and then into a dwarf shrub tundra with Betula exilis (knee-high) and Rhododendron parviflorum.
+Further north, the sparse forests change into open tree meadows (Redkolesje) and then into a dwarf shrub tundra (ZE VIII/IX) with Betula exilis (knee-high) and Rhododendron parviflorum.

 ◘ Fig. K-12 Original pine-birch taiga between Irkutsk and Kultuk, with Rhododendron dahuricum and Ledum palustre in the low shrub layer (photo: U. Kull).